MicrosoftDocs/customer-insights/ci-docs/export-sendgrid.md

 1. Optionally, select fields such as **First name**, **Last name**, **Country/Region**, **State**, **City**, and **Post code**.

-1. Select the segments you want to export.
-We strongly **recommend to not export more than 100,000 customer profiles in total** to SendGrid.
+1. Select the segments you want to export following the known limitations.

 1. Select **Save**.